 - Mr Andrey Knyazev, who started working at RUSADA in 2008 as a DCO, was, during the Sochi games, the manager of a doping control station.
 As part of that role, he was responsible for personally supervising the DCOs who worked at his station and make sure they followed properly all procedures in accordance with applicable international rules and standards.
 He stated that the procedure of closing urine samples was carried out properly at all times at his station.
 He affirmed that he never received any complaints from anyone, including athletes, their representatives who accompanied the athletes, and international observers who visited his station several times to ensure the station operates in accordance with the WADA regulations.
 Mr Knyazev stated any phone and videorecording was strictly prohibited at the stations because of privacy considerations.
 Phones and hand-held devices were not allowed to be used by anyone, and, according to Mr Knyazev he or the DCOs would always ask anyone who took a mobile phone or smartphone out to put them away.
 Finally, Mr Knyazev affirmed that he never saw or evidenced any suspicious or illegal behavior at the station he supervised.
-All of the DCOs at his station complied with their respective duties and fulfilled their job properly, including checking that the bottles were properly closed to the fullest extent possible. - Mr Pichler, who worked, from May 2011 until April 2014, as a coach of the Russian female biathlon team and, in particular, trained Mrs Zaytseva and Mrs Romanova, stated, inter alia, that he has always actively fought against doping and has never tolerated any doping, especially in my teams; that when he was offered the position of coach for the Russian female team, he accepted because he wanted to change the system in Russian biathlon; that he still believes that his team, which included Mrs Zaytseva and Mrs Romanova, did not use substances and methods prohibited by WADA; that he can only comment on Dr Rodchenkov's statements in regards to these two athletets and not in regard to Mrs Vilukhina, as she was not in his team; That he has never seen Mrs Zaytseva and/or Mrs Romanova using substances and methods prohibited by WADA; that the values of the daily blood samples he took from these two athletes during their training did not reveal any indications that they used any such substances or methods; that these tow athletes values were comparable to the ones from other athletes he worked with during his career; that these two athletes results did not show any sign of intake of EPO, as this substance would make athletes faster without having an increase of their heart rate; that Mrs Zaytseva and Mrs Romanova won a silver medal in the 4x6 km relay at the Sochi Olympics not because of the speed of their skiing, but because of their precise shooting, which would not support Dr Rodchenkov's theory that the athletes were doping; that he truly believes that Mrs Zaytseva and Mrs Romanova are innocent and assumes that they have achieved their high results at the Sochi Games due to their perseverance, strenuous training and efforts.
+All of the DCOs at his station complied with their respective duties and fulfilled their job properly, including checking that the bottles were properly closed to the fullest extent possible. - 133.
+The Athlete filed a witness statement dated 29 August 2019 in support of her appeal.
+In that witness statement, the Athlete summarised her career as a professional biathlete, which included winning two silver medals at the Sochi Games, one in the 7,5 km sprint event and one in the 4x6km women's relay event.
+She affirmed that the IOC's and Mr Rodchenkov's accusations against her are far-fetched, unsubstantiated and run contrary to the factual background and defy common sense and logic. - 134.
+The Athlete stated that she has never taken substances prohibited by WADA, or their mixes, and has never used methods prohibited by WADA.
+She affirms that, prior to the release of the First McLaren Report and the respective coverage in the press, she knew nothing about the alleged existence of the so-called "State-Sponsored Doping Programme" in Russia, or about the existence of the "Duchess" Cocktail allegedly invented by Dr Rodchenkov, or about the existence of some "Duchess" list or "Medals by day" list.
+She stated, moreover, that before that, she had never heard of or seen Dr Rodchenkov.
+The Athlete stated that during the 10 years of her